-When a buyer falls behind on his or her mortgage payments, the bank will send notices.
+When a buyer falls behind on their mortgage payments, the bank will send notices.
 Eventually, it starts the foreclosure process.

 Within that 90-day time frame, the lender will send you a letter stating you are in breach of the loan’s terms and provide you 30 days to repay what you owe along with any late charges and penalties.

 After 90 days, the lender can bring legal action.
-Involving a lot of steps, including filing a formal notice of foreclosure with the court and serving you notice.
+Involving many steps, including filing a formal notice of foreclosure with the court and serving you notice.
 The buyer has to respond.
 Otherwise, the court can automatically rule against you and order a foreclosure sale.
 Within 60 days, there is a court-mandated settlement conference.

-The process is not quick, which is part of the reason why lenders do not like foreclosing on a home.
+The process is not quick, which is why lenders do not like foreclosing on a home.
 If the foreclosure proceeds, the court proceeding can take many months, and after a court rules against the buyers, a sale can take several more months.

-In New York, foreclosure sales are, conducted via public auction where the court sells it to the highest bidder.
+In New York, foreclosure sales are conducted via public auction, where the court sells them to the highest bidder.

 A homeowner in distress may look to sell quickly.
-If the loan balance is below the home’s equity, he or she may provide a discount to raise funds suddenly and pay off the loan.
+If the loan balance is below the home’s equity, they may provide a discount to raise funds suddenly and pay off the loan.
 Not the typical scenario, however.

 Alternatively, the owners may have worked out a deal with the lenders under a short sale arrangement.
 You could obtain a good deal under these circumstances, but it typically takes a long time to complete the transaction.
 You are negotiating with the sellers and lenders.

-When a homeowner fails to meet their mortgage obligations the lender, usually a bank will confiscate the property as a way to recuperate the losses.
 Banks generally want to get such a property off their hands as soon as possible.
-For an investor, this can present a prime opportunity to scoop up a property for well below the market value.
+When a homeowner fails to meet their mortgage obligations, the lender, usually a bank, will confiscate the property to recuperate the losses.
+This can present a prime opportunity for an investor to scoop up a property well below the market value.

 However, the process is rarely a smooth one.
-Most transactions like this, are done; with no warranty and if done at an auction present the buyer no opportunity to inspect the house first.
-Down payments of 10-20% are often required to secure a loan which also tends to come with high interest.
+Most transactions like this are done; with no warranty and, if done at an auction, the buyer will not inspect the house first.
+Down payments of 10-20% are often required to secure a loan that tends to come with high interest.

-If you’re willing to brave the risks, there are three different options for acquiring foreclosures, each with their pros and cons.
+If you’re willing to brave the risks, there are three different options for acquiring foreclosures, each with its pros and cons.
 The first step is to decide which stage of the process interests you.
-Then decide on a strategy to successfully purchase at that stage.
+Then decide on a strategy to purchase at that stage successfully.

 The beginning of the whole process begins.
-If a homeowner is late on a mortgage payment, they will start receiving phone calls and letters from the lender.
-If after 120 days no payment has been received the lender can initiate foreclosure.
-You can find pre-foreclosure deals in the 30, 60 and 90 days’ lists on various listing resources.
+If a homeowner is late on a mortgage payment, they will receive phone calls and letters from the lender.
+If, after 120 days, no payment has been received, the lender can initiate foreclosure.
+You can find pre-foreclosure deals in the 30, 60, and 90 days’ lists on various listing resources.

-Knowing the exact reasons for why the owner failed to make their payments is critical when dealing with foreclosure investing.
+Knowing why the owner failed to make their payments is critical when dealing with foreclosure investing.
 If it’s a short-term problem, the owner may hold out until they can arrange a loan modification with the lender.
-If it’s due to a broader problem with the market, then it can affect your chance of reselling.
+If it’s due to a broader problem with the market, it can affect your chance of reselling.

-If the end of the pre-foreclosure stage does not reinstate the loan, the property is sold, at a public sales auction.
+If the pre-foreclosure stage does not reinstate the loan, the property is sold at a public sales auction.
 Acquiring at auction is the riskiest choice as an investor cannot inspect the property firsthand.
-You have no warranty on the condition of the property, no assurance that there are no other liens or loans on the property and no idea as to the condition of the utilities.
-The upside though is that you can walk away with terrific bargains if you play your cards right.
+You have no warranty on the property’s condition, no assurance that there are no other liens or loans on the property, and no idea about the condition of the utilities.
+However, the upside is that you can walk away with terrific bargains if you play your cards right.

 Most auctions are all-cash sales, and in some states, you may only have a week to a month to come up with the full purchase price.
 If you fail to raise the money in time, you lose your deposit.

-The safest option but the one with the least profit is acquiring an REO (real estate owned) property.
-In this case, the property failed to sell at auction and, is now owned, by the bank or mortgage company.
-Since they now own it, they must deal with the removal of tax liens and eviction of occupants if necessary.
+The safest option but the least profitable is acquiring an REO (real estate owned) property.
+In this case, the property failed to sell at auction and is now owned by the bank or mortgage company.
+Since they now own it, they must remove tax liens and eviction of occupants if necessary.

-Be aware that some REO’s might be exempt from standard disclosure agreements, a document requiring sellers to disclose any defects they.
+Be aware that some REO’s might be exempt from standard disclosure agreements, a document requiring sellers to disclose any defects.
 Ensure that you have such an agreement before finalizing anything.
 Most REO’s are listed on the market and sold through a local agency.
-Because of this, there is more competition so the profits can be less than the other options.
+Because of this, there is more competition so that the profits can be less than the other options.

-Buying a foreclosure as an investment property requires caution and an understanding of both the risks and state laws.
-If done right you can scoop up a property for a bargain and sell for a tidy profit.
-Make poor choices though, and you could be stuck with a money sucking property that you can’t rid.
+Buying a foreclosure as an investment property requires caution and understanding both the risks and state laws.
+You can scoop up a property for a bargain and sell for a tidy profit if done right.
+Make poor choices, though, and you could be stuck with a money-sucking property that you can’t rid of.